 Continuous Enrollment Requirement

 The all course option requires a minimum of 45 units of classes (typically 12 courses) and a final comprehensive exam.
+Because most of the graduate classes at Cal Poly are 4 units, your total number of units completed will typically be 48.
+Thus, on your Formal Study Plan (see item above under Degree Requirements) you need to list one of your classes as 1 unit to make the total number of units add up to 45.
 The comprehensive exam will be administered during the final quarter of study at Cal Poly and will be graded as either pass or fail.
 A list of students that need to take the exam will be compiled during the beginning of each quarter.
 To request to be added to this list please contact the ME Graduate Coordinator.
 Exam questions based on at least five 500 level ME classes (or 400 level ME level classes if needed) will be administered as a take-home exam during the 7th week of classes.

 The thesis option requires 36 units of classes (typically 9 courses) and 9 units of ME 599 (Design Project).
 The 9 units of ME 599 are typically broken up (for example, 3 units for 3 consecutive quarters), but the exact distribution shall be determined by the graduate student based on registration needs (where 8 units are required to be a full-time graduate student).

 A thesis committee consisting of 3 members will be formed by the graduate student.
 To initiate the process, the student must meet with Cal Poly faculty members to identify a project that matches both the graduate student's chosen area for research and/or development and the faculty members area of expertise.
-Example project sources include the following: a faculty members ongoing research project, continuation of a senior project, or a project based on a student's internship/co-op position.
+Example project sources include the following: a faculty member's ongoing research, a research project a student would like to initiate based on their interests, continuation of a senior project, or a project based on a student's internship/co-op position.

 The chair of the thesis committee must be a Cal Poly ME Department tenure track faculty member.
-The graduate student must enroll in their thesis committee chair's section of ME 599 (except if the faculty member is on leave, then they must enroll in the ME Department Chair's section of ME 599).
+The graduate student must enroll in their thesis committee chair's section of ME 599 (except if the faculty member is on leave, then they must enroll in the ME Department Chair's section of ME 599) that can be found using Class Search.
 The other two members of the committee may be either a Cal Poly ME Department tenure or non-tenure track faculty member.
 One member of the committee may be from outside the Cal Poly ME Department, but must be qualified to provide technical supervision for the chosen thesis topic.